NUBIC/suite_authorization_source.rb/README.md

 If there are no such users, it may return nil or an empty array.

-The returned user hashes may omit role data if it will improve performance.
+The returned user hashes may omit role data if desired.
+(For example, if not computing it will improve performance.)

 ### search_users(criteria)